emrhanyalcin/Video-Editing-Studio-/README.md

 ![Banner Photo](https://github.com/emrhanyalcin/Video-Editing-Studio-/blob/main/all.PNG)

-## TR :pushpin:

 ```
-The purpose of the video editing studio network model I made with Cisco packet tracer is to carry out the work done in a fast and reliable systematic order.
+-The purpose of the video editing studio network model I made with Cisco packet tracer
+-is to carry out the work done in a fast and reliable systematic order.